Anglican Diocese of Melbourne: Areas of episcopal care

 Marmingatha means “being with the divine or supreme being, Oodthenong means “gathering", Jumbunna means “speaking out” or “proclamation” and Monomeeth means "rightness, wellness and goodness".
 Together, they comprise the Woi Wurrung equivalent of the diocesan vision of Making the Word of God Fully Known through “gathering in the divine presence to speak out and proclaim”.

 Theological colleges

 There are two Anglican theological colleges within the diocese, both in the suburb of Parkville.
 Trinity College Theological School, founded in 1878, is a college of the ecumenical University of Divinity and part of Trinity College, a residential college within the University of Melbourne and is more Liberal and Anglo-Catholic in tradition.
-Ridley Melbourne was founded in 1910 as an independent college in the Evangelical tradition and is affiliated with the Australian College of Theology.
+Ridley College was founded in 1910 as an independent college in the evangelical tradition and is affiliated with the Australian University of Theology.

 Issues

 Churchmanship within the Melbourne diocese is diverse and the three nineteenth-century Anglican traditions, Evangelical, Liberal and Anglo-Catholic, are all significantly represented.

 The existence of such differing traditions within the diocese is sometimes a cause of theological tensions, evident in the existence of separate theological colleges.
 The difficulty with which an archbishop was elected in 2006 provided a recent example.

 The Diocese of Melbourne has been affected by issues that have been debated in the worldwide Anglican Communion.
 The theological diversity of the diocese means that there is sometimes disagreement over more contentious matters.
 In addition, it is frequently perceived that there is a significant tension between the theologically broad Melbourne diocese and the far more conservative Sydney diocese.